oracle/terraform-provider-oci/website/docs/d/logging_logs.html.markdown

 	* `compartment_id` - The OCID of the compartment that the resource belongs to.
 	* `source` - The source the log object comes from.
 		* `category` - Log object category.
 		* `parameters` - Log category parameters are stored here.
+The resource for a service log can't be updated.
 		* `resource` - The unique identifier of the resource emitting the log.
+The resource can be updated, and the resource value can vary depending on the Oracle Cloud Infrastructure service to which the resource belongs to.
 		* `service` - Service generating log.
 		* `source_type` - The log source.
 			* **OCISERVICE:** Oracle Service.